-State Toolkit for Industrial Decarbonization
+State Toolkit for Industrial Innovation

-The tools here will provide the resources and connections needed to promote industrial transformation, including:
+Developed by the staff of the Industrial Innovation Initiative (I3), this toolkit will provide the resources and connections needed to promote industrial transformation, including:

-• information about state-level industrial emissions,
+• information about state industrial landscapes and facility distribution,

 The resources and targeted education in this toolkit will help users gain the context and information needed to confidently communicate industry’s role in the energy transition, identify actionable measures states can take to accelerate emissions reductions, and direct stakeholders to key technical partners and peer projects.